Nyctanthes arbor-tristis: Literature

-The parijata is featured in Hindu literature, and is often associated with the legendary tree called the Kalpavriksha.
-The Mahabharata and the Puranas describe the parijata tree to have emerged during the legend of the Samudra Manthana.
-Krishna is described to have later battled with Indra to uproot the parijata from his capital of Amaravati and plant it in his own city of Dvaraka.
+The parijata is a divine tree featured in Hindu history.
+The Mahabharata and the Puranas describe the parijata tree, as one of five trees, to have emerged during the legend of the Samudra Manthana.
+Krishna is described to have battled with Indra to uproot the parijata from his capital of Amaravati and plant it in his own city of Dvaraka.
 In regional tradition, Satyabhama grew aggrieved when Krishna offered his chief consort Rukmini a parijata flower.
-To placate her envy, Krishna is described to have confronted Indra and had the parijata tree planted near her house's door.
-In spite of having the tree planted near her dwelling, the flowers of the tree fell in the adjacent backyard of Rukmini, the favourite wife of Krishna, because of her superior devotion and humility.
+To placate her envy, Krishna confronted Indra and had the parijata tree planted near Satyabhama's door.
+Despite having the tree planted near her dwelling, the flowers of the tree fell in the adjacent backyard of Rukmini, the favourite wife of Krishna, because of her superior devotion and humility.

 The tree is the subject of a work named Parijatapaharanamu in Telugu literature, written by Nandi Thimmana, the court-poet of Krishnadevaraya.
+The poet Kalidasa sings about the flower in his Sanskrit poem Ritu samhara.